 A gift card to your favorite place to eat

-You and your pastor are different from your pastor.
+You are different from your pastor.
 Do your research and discover what your pastor’s family’s favorite places to eat are.
 Or for creative points, give them a coupon for a home-cooked meal.
 Help relieve some of the busyness of life by helping with an everyday necessity.

 There is a good chance that you and your pastor don’t share the same style.
 To help spruce up around the home, buy a gift certificate from a local lawn care provider or an in-home cleaning service.
 These options will help around the house in a major way.